AlainNgauthier/frontend-challenge-rocketseat/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

-### Getting Started
+### Setup

-First, run the development server on the directory services/api :
+First of all, run the development server on the directory services/api using npm:

 ```
 npm install